 As one might expect, motor vehicle accident cases are one of the most common types of personal injury cases brought against insurance companies.
 The facts and circumstances surrounding these accidents also tend to be straightforward and repetitive in nature.
 As such, insurance defense lawyers are known to employ a number of classic strategies in their effort to poke holes in your Little Rock auto accident insurance claim.

-Establishing That the Accident Was Your Fault
+Establishing That the Auto Accident Was Your Fault

 First and foremost, the defense will try to show that your own negligence contributed to the happening of the accident.
 Depending on jurisdiction, evidence that you bear some degree of responsibility can result in a complete or partial bar to the recovery of money damages.
 In comparative negligence jurisdictions, a jury will be asked to assign a percentage of fault to every party involved in the accident, including the plaintiff.
 If the jury decides that the plaintiff was partially at fault, then the amount of damages recoverable by the plaintiff will be reduced accordingly.
 By contrast, in a contributory negligence jurisdiction, if the plaintiff is found to be at least 50% at fault for the accident, he/she will not recover anything at all.